Jwakers/overload/README.md

 // TODO next

+- Edit update and delete splits on split management page
+  - Add to workout dropdown an option to remove the split from a workout
 - Populate data proper from my records
+- Add a dark mode feature controlled in user settings
 - Review readme and prioritize next steps

 ## 🏋️‍♂️ Development Todo List